ietf-wg-asdf/SDF/sdf.md

   about that definition or declaration.
 A quality is represented in SDF as an entry in a JSON map (JSON object) that serves as a definition or declaration.
-  (The term "Quality"" is used as "Property" already has a different meaning.)
+  (The term "Quality" is used because another popular term, "Property", already has a different meaning.)

 Definition:
 : An entry in a Definition Group; the entry creates a new semantic